Advantages of a Pre-Listing Home Inspection

-If a seller’s inspection is performed and significant damage or defects are found.
-There will be disappointment, but no hysteria or regret.
-No deal about to go sour.
-The agent will discuss the problems with the Seller and will determine if you should list your home “AS IS” with full disclosure, or if any repairs needed you the Seller then corrects any problem areas, and call for a re-inspection of the home, and the home inspector will then give you a clean report.
-Next, a Buyer enters a contract agreement with the Seller.
+If a seller’s inspection is performed and any problems or defects are found, there will be disappointment, but your deal dosen’t have to be lost.
+The agent will discuss the problems with the Seller and will determine if you should list your home “AS IS” with full disclosure, or if any repairs needed you the Seller then corrects any problem areas, and call for a re-inspection of the home, and the home inspector should then give you a clean report.
 The Buyer may choose to trust your home inspection or will have another inspection done.
 No major problems should be found by the second inspection.
-The deal coasts downhill to closing.
 Everyone is happy.

-We advocate a pre-listing home inspection because it benefits our sellers.
-Here’s why:
+We advocate a pre-listing home inspection because there are at least these 20 benefits for sellers.

 1. The seller can choose the inspector rather than be at the mercy of the buyer’s choice of inspector.